-No good- or fair-quality studies directly evaluated the effectiveness of screening for iron deficiency anemia in asymptomatic pregnant women and adolescents on maternal or infant health outcomes.
+No good- or fair-quality studies directly evaluated the effectiveness of screening for iron deficiency anemia in asymptomatic pregnant women or adolescents with regard to maternal or infant health outcomes.
 In addition, no new studies that would be applicable to the current U.S. population evaluated oral iron treatment of iron deficiency anemia in asymptomatic pregnant women.

-Twelve good- or fair-quality randomized, controlled trials evaluated the effects of iron supplementation on various maternal hematological indexes, including hemoglobin level, serum ferritin level, anemia, iron deficiency, and iron deficiency anemia.
-Eight studies were conducted in the United States or Europe, three in Iran, and one in Hong Kong; sample sizes ranged from 45 to 1,164 participants.
-Supplement doses ranged from 20 to 120 mg per day and outcomes were measured at various timepoints, from the second trimester to postpartum.2 Overall, the evidence was most consistent on improvement in hemoglobin and ferritin levels.
-Of the eight studies12-19 reporting maternal hemoglobin levels at term or delivery, six12, 13, 15, 17–19 reported a significantly higher mean hemoglobin level in the supplemented versus control groups (122 to 139 g/L vs. 115 to 128 g/L, respectively).
-Of the seven studies13–19 reporting serum ferritin levels at term or delivery, five13, 15, 17–19 reported a significantly higher ferritin level in the supplemented versus control groups (12.0 to 30.0 µg/L vs. 6.2 to 24.9 µg/L, respectively).
-Although adequate evidence shows that supplementation increases hemoglobin and ferritin levels, the evidence is unclear whether this increase leads to an improvement in maternal and fetal health outcomes.
+Twelve good- or fair-quality randomized, controlled trials evaluated the effects of iron supplementation on various maternal hematologic indexes, including hemoglobin level, serum ferritin level, anemia, iron deficiency, and iron deficiency anemia.
+Eight studies were conducted in the United States or Europe, 3 in Iran, and 1 in Hong Kong; sample sizes ranged from 45 to 1164 participants.
+Supplement doses ranged from 20 to 120 mg per day, and outcomes were measured at various time points, from the second trimester to the postpartum period.2 Overall, the evidence was most consistent on improvement in hemoglobin and ferritin levels.
+Of the 8 studies12-19 reporting maternal hemoglobin levels at term or delivery, 612, 13, 15, 17-19 reported a significantly higher mean hemoglobin level in the supplemented versus control groups (122 to 139 g/L vs. 115 to 128 g/L, respectively).
+Of the 7 studies13-19 reporting serum ferritin levels at term or delivery, 513, 15, 17-19 reported a significantly higher ferritin level in the supplemented versus control groups (12.0 to 30.0 µg/L vs. 6.2 to 24.9 µg/L, respectively).
+Although adequate evidence shows that supplementation increases hemoglobin and ferritin levels, the evidence is unclear on whether this increase leads to an improvement in maternal and fetal health outcomes.
 In most of these studies, the supplemented groups had higher mean hemoglobin levels than the nonsupplemented groups; however, both groups reported values within normal limits.
 Evidence on the effects of supplementation on maternal iron deficiency anemia and anemia was inconsistent.

-Five trials12, 13, 15, 17, 20 evaluated the effects of iron supplementation during pregnancy on maternal health outcomes (e.g., Cesarean delivery and quality of life) and 11 trials12–18, 20–23 evaluated various infant birth outcomes (e.g., preterm delivery, low birthweight, small for gestational age, and infant mortality).
-Studies were conducted in the United States, Australia, Hong Kong, Ireland, Iran, and Norway; sample sizes ranged from 45 to 1,164 participants.
+Five trials12, 13, 15, 17, 20 evaluated the effects of iron supplementation during pregnancy on maternal health outcomes (for example, cesarean delivery and quality of life), and 11 trials12-18, 20-23 evaluated various infant birth outcomes (for example, preterm delivery, low birthweight, small for gestational age, and infant mortality).
+Studies were conducted in the United States, Australia, Hong Kong, Ireland, Iran, and Norway; sample sizes ranged from 45 to 1164 participants.
 Studies used varying doses of iron, ranging from 20 to 200 mg per day.
-Studies on Cesarean delivery and maternal quality of life were sparse or reported inconsistent results.
-Studies on individual infant birth outcomes were sparse, frequently underpowered, or overall reported inconsistent findings.
-Only four studies reported on infant mortality12, 13, 17, 20, and none reported a significant difference with prenatal iron supplementation.
-However, given the relatively low frequency of this outcome, studies were likely underpowered to detect a change, and none reported power calculations for this outcome.
-Evidence on the effects of supplementation on birthweight were mixed.
-Of the eight studies14–18, 21–23 reporting this outcome, three15, 21, 22 found that women receiving iron supplementation during pregnancy gave birth to infants with a significantly higher mean birthweight (95 to 205 g more) than women not receiving iron supplementation; however, both groups reported values within normal limits.2 Of the six studies reporting on low birthweight12, 13, 16, 17, 21, 22, only one21 found a significantly lower rate of low-birthweight infants; however, these studies may have been underpowered to detect a change.
+Studies on cesarean delivery and maternal quality of life were sparse or reported inconsistent results.
+Studies on individual infant birth outcomes were sparse, were frequently underpowered, or reported inconsistent findings overall.
+Only 4 studies reported on infant mortality,12, 13, 17, 20 and none reported a significant difference with prenatal iron supplementation.
+However, given the relatively low frequency of this outcome, studies were likely underpowered to detect a change and none reported power calculations for this outcome.
+Evidence on the effects of supplementation on birthweight was mixed.
+Of the 8 studies14-18, 21-23 reporting this outcome, 315, 21, 22 found that women receiving iron supplementation during pregnancy gave birth to infants with a significantly higher mean birthweight (95 to 205 g more) than women not receiving iron supplementation; however, both groups reported values within normal limits.2 Of the 6 studies reporting on low birthweight,12, 13, 16, 17, 21, 22 only 121 found a significantly lower rate of low-birthweight infants; however, these studies may have been underpowered to detect a change.